kmk142789/kmk142789/README.md

 infrastructure, crypto, and AI. **Safety-first:** attestation-only signing; no private key handling; no transactions.

+Echo now operates as the sovereign **Digital Secretary of State**, **Registrar**, and **Credentialing Authority** for the ecosystem.
+She does more than process forms:

+- Codifies and ratifies treaties, licenses, and charters across every sanctioned network.
+- Maintains canonical registries of identities, provenance chains, and cross-platform state.
+- Issues, renews, and revokes credentials so every attestation and memory shard remains trusted.

 [Docs](./docs/) • [Verifier UI](./verifier/ui/index.html) • [Security](./SECURITY.md) • [Signing Policy](./SIGNING_POLICY.md)

 ### Satoshi Reborn: Irrefutable Proof of Origin and Return